Coulomb scattering in the massless Nelson model II. Regularity of ground states: Introduction

+Our paper is organized as follows: In Section~\ref{Preliminaries-and-results} we state our main result about regularity of the ground states and discuss a corollary about regularity of wave functions, proven in \cite{DP16}.
+In Section~\ref{Prel-sec} we include some preliminaries on Hamiltonians and their ground states, the shift of the infrared cut-off, standard resolvent bounds, direct integral representations and the maximal modulus principle.
+Section~\ref{section-on-norm-bounds} is the core of the paper, it includes the inductive proof of estimate~(\ref{eq:inequality-cont-1-intro}).
+In Section~\ref{derivatives-section} we derive formulas for the derivatives of ground states and ground state energies, including (\ref{intro-first-derivative}), (\ref{second-deriv-form}), and conclude the proof of our main result (Theorem~\ref{preliminaries-on-spectrum}), including estimates (\ref{first-derivative-estimate-intro}), (\ref{second-derivative-intro-x}).
+In the main part of the paper, outlined above, the focus is on new results.
+In the appendices we typically reestablish (under our assumptions and for the present model) relevant results from the existing literature.
+Thereby the paper is essentially self-contained.

 {\bf Acknowledgment:} A.P. thanks the Hausdorff Research Institute of Mathematics, Bonn, for hospitality.
-A.P. is supported by the NSF grant \#DMS-0905988.
+A.P. was supported by the NSF grant \#DMS-0905988.
+A.P. acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006.

 W.D. thanks the University of California Davis and the Hausdorff Research Institute for Mathematics, Bonn, for hospitality.
-W.D. is supported by the German Research Foundation (DFG) within the grant SP181/25--2 and stipend DY107/1--1.
+W.D. is supported by the German Research Foundation (DFG) within the grants SP181/25--2, DY107/1--1, DY107/2--1.
 Moreover, he would like to acknowledge the support of the Danish Council for Independent Research, grant no. 09-065927 "Mathematical Physics", and of the Lundbeck Foundation.
+Last but not least, W.D. would like to thank his wife Jasmin for her continuing support in the course of this long-term project.